MadJalapeno/jalapeno.co.uk/src/posts/2024/01/2024-01-14_frustration.md

 Maybe that's where I'm going wrong.
 I want all the advantages of a Wordpress, without all the disadvantages.

-Maybe I should look at something that works directly in the GIT.
+Maybe I should look at something that works directly in the git repository, or the  git editor.

 ![Alt text](https://ichef.bbci.co.uk/news/1536/cpsprodpb/1381A/production/_132289897_0-20.jpg.webp)

-You can however drag images stright into the md file when editing it in Visual Studio Code.
+You can however drag images straight into the md file when editing it in Visual Studio Code.